 - The goal: to evaluate the efficiency of the semantic core and advertising campaigns on all channels separately.

-- The result: we identify effective and useless clusters of requests and advertising campaigns.
+- The result: we identify efficient and useless clusters of requests and advertising campaigns.

-Goal: to evaluate the efficiency of all advertising campaigns based on return of investment.
+Goal: to evaluate the efficiency of all advertising campaigns based on the return of investment.

 The ROI indicator is the ratio of profit minus ad costs to the amount of ad investment.
 Analysis of the data related to the calculation of ROI almost always requires additional information: